 Regulation Governing Undergraduate Non-Degree Courses

-***Amendments to Regulation 39 were last approved by the University Council at the meeting held on 22 November 2017, with changes taking effect from 2 October 2017.
-The previous version, which applies to all decisions taken by Boards of Examiners prior to the 2 October 2017, can be viewed here.***
+***Amendments to Regulation 39 were last approved by the University Council at the meeting held on 22 November 2017, with changes taking effect from 2 October 2017.***

 1. Where a University officer or Head of Department is named in the Regulation, this refers to the member of staff concerned or their authorised nominee.